 - Stir in the dulce de Leche and marshmallow cream and stir again.

-- Pour into the prepared pan and refrigerate for 30 minutes.
+- Pour into a foil lined pan and refrigerate for 30 minutes.

 - Whisk together the water and instant coffee.
 Stir it into the sweetened condensed milk and set aside.

 - Melt more white chips and butter in a clean pan until melted and creamy.